 So, how do wellness activities fall in line with the new way of wellness programs?
 Well, they’re essentially the bases of any program.
 That being said, you’ll want to have a variety a different activities, like the ones mentioned above, because it makes the program available to everyone.
 It’s important to think about ALL of your employees when designing a program.
 Meaning, you can’t just focus on one type of activity, like only including fitness activities, because some employees are more active than others, have health conditions that prevent them from taking part in fitness activities, or simply don’t enjoy exercising.
 Simply put, people won’t participate in a program they don’t like.

 To avoid building a program that doesn’t appeal to everyone, employers can designate one person or a team of people to be in charge of developing a well-rounded, holistic program.
-This person or team can then do research on developing a wellness program, the different types of wellness programs and activities, and even survey employees to learn more about the type of activities they enjoy or want to see in the program.
+This person or team can then do research on developing a wellness program, the different types of wellness programs and activities, and even survey employees (employee wellness survey) to learn more about the type of activities they enjoy or want to see in the program.